 Take this opportunity to make a difference on the Trail as well as make new friends and connections in your community.

 The Wednesday Crew of the Natural Bridge Appalachian Trail Club (NBATC) goes out every Wednesday year around; weather permitting.
 Work consists of removing trees, cutting weeds, trimming brush, cleaning, building, and repairing water diversions, sidehill renovations, and whatever else is needed to keep trails in good shape.
 The work plan and meeting location is normally available by Monday of each week.

 Participants should wear sturdy boots and long pants.
 Please bring plenty of water, lunch, and snacks in a small knapsack.
-It’s a good idea to also bring work gloves, if you have them, as well as rain gear.
+It’s a good idea to also bring work gloves, if you have them, as well as, rain gear, bug repellent, and sun protection.
 Tools and hard hats will be provided.
 Wear or pack layers, since weather can change quickly.

 Please register your interest by filling out the form below.
 Deadline to register online is the Sunday before.

 Once you have completed the form, please write to [email protected]

 for eligibility, and to be contacted about rendezvous location.